Skip to Main Content

 (904) 620-4016

-Dr. Haley is a Professor at the University of North Florida's (UNF) Brooks College of Health and the Director of the Master of Health Administration Program.
-His research is focused on value-based purchasing and healthcare quality improvement.
-Dr. Haley is a J. William Fulbright Senior Specialist in Global and Public Health and serves as a Fellow with the Commission on Accreditation of Healthcare Management Education (CAHME).
+Dr. Haley is a Professor at the University of North Florida (UNF) in the Brooks College of Health, where he also serves as the Chair of the Department of Health Administration.
+His research focuses on value-based purchasing and healthcare quality.
+He is a J. William Fulbright Senior Specialist in Global and Public Health and a Fellow with the Commission on Accreditation of Healthcare Management Education (CAHME).

 Read Full Bio